jeffryang24/antlr-learning/README.md

 ## Experimental

 This is nothing...
 I just learn how to create an activation script like `pipenv` do.
+To access `psr` command from another directory, you can use this experimental feature or just export the project directory to `$PATH` variable.

 ```bash
 # If you use default install, then below command